My Personal Site & Jekyll

 Yay Plugins!

-My first impressions of Jekyll was pretty positive, however, there are a few things missing.
+My first impression of Jekyll was pretty positive, however, there are a few things missing.
 One is a decent archiving & tagging system.

 I could define a tag variable in front matter, no problem.
 However, I wanted the tags to be clickable, and when clicked take you to a page that listed all the posts with that respective tag.
 So, I found a neat plugin called jekyll-archives to do just that.